guettli/desktop-tips-and-tricks/README.md

 The autocomplete in the chrome address bar is fine.
 You just need to remember some part of the URL or the title of the page you want to open.

+### History (ctrl-h)

+I use ctrl-h several times per week.
+It gives my fast access to the pages which I visited in the past.

 ### Chrome Extensions

 #### Chrome Extension "Quick Tabs"